KunalBhavsar/design-patterns/creational/factory_method_pattern/Readme.md

 ## Key Characteristics:

-- **Creational Pattern**: The Factory Method is a creational design pattern that provides an interface for creating objects, but allows subclasses to alter the type of objects that will be created.
 - **Delegates Object Creation**: The responsibility for object creation is delegated to a method, allowing the creation process to be deferred to subclasses or other classes that implement the method.
 - **Decouples Object Creation**: It decouples the class instantiation process from the code that uses the objects, promoting flexibility and reducing dependencies.
 - **Extensibility**: New object types can be added without modifying the existing code by creating new subclasses that implement the factory method.